Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 You’ve seen the immense benefits of retargeting your site visitors.
 But, if you’re just starting out, the challenge with remarketing is that you may not be able to use it to generate leads, because you don’t yet have an audience to remarket to.

-This is a real challenge for small business owners who have come to embrace Google AdWords PPC advertising.
+This is a real challenge for small business owners who have come to embrace Google Ads PPC advertising.

 I’ve also discussed remarketing list for search ads and how you can instruct search engines to display your Google Ads when specific keywords in your list are typed into the search engine box.